ABBA, 2021

 - Listening Watch the official lyric video.

-- Post-Listening Practice the pronunciation of the rhyming words in the song after completing the gap-fill exercise above.
+- Pronunciation Practice the pronunciation of the rhyming words in the song after completing the gap-fill exercise above.
 Read the 12 pairs of rhyming words aloud and ask students to repeat after you.
 Call students’ attention to the pairs where different vowels make the same vowel sound: pour/floor; reloaded/decoded; around/down; again/pretend.

-- Post-Listening Write a summary of the story in the song.
+- Writing Write a summary of the story in the song.
 Working as a class, students tell the story in 8-10 sentences as you write their summary on the board.
 For example, the summary might begin something like this:

 A woman is sitting in a park.